 There were a lot of objections to this, and there was quite a bit of vandalism, including nails on the path, causing punctures.
 Over the years the service had quite a few improvements, with bigger carriages, doors, windows and simple suspension.
 It was increasingly popular, and in August 1977 was already carrying quarter of a million passengers annually.

 In 2014 Bournemouth council decided to terminate the contract and run the service itself.
 This was not a popular idea and a petition received 20,000 signatures.
 However the council does run the service now and it is still as popular as ever.
 There are three engines: Dunlin (green), Shelduck (blue) and Mallard (orange).

 Note that the land train is currently out of action (January 2020) because of heather safety concerns after an accident in October 2018.

 If you go by ferry there is a very pleasant cafe and a little gift shop:

 Here is a Daily Mail article about the famous beach huts, which are the most expensive in the country.
 The one in the article was sold for £280,000.
 There are lots of them, and just a few are shown in the picture below, taken from the top of the Head on a misty day,

 You can stroll along the sand spit and find wilder places, but still very close to civilisation.

-Soon after leaving the entrance, walking towards the hill, you come to the Visitor Centre.
-Going through, do visit the Dr Yvonne Atkinson Wildlife Garden.
-You go across the centre and through the doors opposite.
+If you go by car, you will probably park in the main car park at the west.
+It is possible to park free of charge on the access road, but time there is limited.
+Venturing towards the Head you come to the Visitor Centre.
+Going through, do visit the Dr Yvonne Atkinson Wildlife Garden, pictured lower down.
+You go through the centre and the doors opposite.
 There are tables and seats there, and while being small it is idyllic.